 - Infrastructure: Hospital buildings, dormitories, treatment rooms.

-- State of Disrepair: Partially in ruins, some parts remain accessible.
+- State of disrepair: Partially in ruins, some parts remain accessible.

 - Access: Access is restricted and requires discretion and caution.

-5: The Castle of Thillombois
+5: The Château de Thillombois

 Site Features